Anthony96922/mpxgen/README.md

 ```
 If the audio sounds distorted, you may be overmodulating the transmitter.
 Adjust the output volume (see `--volume` option) until audio sounds clear and no distortion can be heard.

-You may use MPXtool to calibrate the pilot tone level to exactly 8% modulation.
+You may use MPXtool to calibrate the pilot tone level so the level is exactly 8%.

 There are more options that can be given to mpxgen:
 ```